 Tumblebooks is an online collection of stories that can be customized to specific reading preferences.

-The library has added a collection of adapted picture books to its collection (as demonstrated above).
+The library has added a collection of adapted picture books to its collection (as demonstrated below).
 These books, donated by Gannett Healthcare Group in partnership with The Friends of Nathan Foundation and Leap into Literacy, have been placed on the second floor for circulation in our parenting collection.
-A list of available titles can be found in our catalog.